-28. On August 18, 2022, Lowery tweeted about an article regarding new DEI-ideology based job performance reviews in the University of California system, tagging Texas Governor Greg Abbott's Twitter account, and also Lieutenant Governor Dan Patrick's Twitter account.
+28.35.
+For example, oon August 18, 2022, Lowery tweeted about an article regarding new DEI-ideology based job performance reviews in the University of California system, tagging Texas Governor Greg Abbott's Twitter account, and also Lieutenant Governor Dan Patrick's Twitter account.
 He pointedly asked why those elected officials had put Texas on the same path, a reference to the UT Administration's expanding use of DEI filtering criteria at UT.